 Our friendly team are here to help make the process of closing an account as smooth as possible.
 For more support, find answers to some of the most commonly asked questions

-You can learn more about inheritance tax and what to do if someone has passed away in our inheritance tax blog post.
+You can learn more about inheritance tax and what to do if someone has passed away on the HMRC website

 Usually, the executor or personal representative can access a bank account when someone dies.
 This person may need to obtain probate or letters of administration to be able to access the account, depending on the bank’s process and the account balance.